AbhiDS91/AWS-Tutotials/README.md

 ## Objective

-In this tutorial guides you through setting up a secure and functional AWS network environment.
+In this tutorial I will guide you through setting up a secure and functional AWS network environment.
 You will learn how to:
 * Create a Virtual Private Cloud (VPC) with public and private subnets.
 * Establish internet connectivity for instances in a private subnet using a NAT instance.
 * Securely access private instances via a jump box (bastion host) in the public subnet.